top of page

 Japan

-A Japanese "shadona" cabinet is primarily used as a display cabinet, designed to showcase small decorative items like art objects, figurines, or other collectibles, often sitting on a table or raised platform due to its smaller size and intricate decorative features; essentially, it's a decorative storage piece for displaying treasured items with a focus on aesthetics.
+A Japanese "shadona" cabinet is primarily used as a display cabinet, designed to showcase small decorative items like art objects, figurines, or other collectibles, often sitting on a table or raised platform due to its smaller size and intricate decorative features; essentially, it's a rare and unique decorative piece for displaying treasured items with a focus on aesthetics.